jshook/perfscripts/analyzer/analysis_method.md

 * All of the data use, descriptions, calculations, and results should be shared in the report.
 * The workload name needs to be added to each row
+* The key metrics for a given system need to be stored in a json file adjacent to the report name for that system.
+These metrics become available for value function scoring later.

 ### System Performance Profile

 For stage 3 report generation, each system profile will have details summarized taking data from all of the system reports.
+Like system metrics, the system profile metrics should also be stored in a json file adjacent to the system profile report.
+These will become available for value function scoring later.

 ### Cross Profile Comparisons